Mark Dickey emerges from Turkish cave after successful rescue operation

 Sign up now for a 30-day free trial

-Mr Dickey’s fiancé and fellow caver Jessica Van Ord was with him when he fell ill, and stayed with the 40-year-old until medics arrived and gave him IV fluid and blood.
+Mr Dickey’s fiancé and fellow caver Jessica Van Ord was with him when he fell ill and stayed with the 40-year-old until medics arrived and gave him IV fluid and blood.

-She eventually climbed out of the case, and worked with stayed at a base camp near the mouth of the cave, while working with the 150-strong team of cavers who have travelled to Turkey to help bring Mr Dickey out by stretcher.
+She eventually climbed out of the cave and worked with stayed at a base camp near the mouth of the cave, while working with the 150-strong team of cavers who have travelled to Turkey to help bring Mr Dickey out by stretcher.

 Rescuers initially worked to stabilise Mr Dickey’s condition before he could be moved.